patzsantos/SciTec-App/README.md

 **Authorisation and Authentication**

 ScitTec App  values the 'Rights of the data subject', in accordance with General Data Protection Regulation (GDPR) Chapter 3 (GDPR, N.D.).
-To protect the personal data of users, the application can only be accessed by authorised ISS software system administrators known as the superuser, astronauts, scientists, and trainees.
+To protect the personal data of users and API injections, the application can only be accessed by authorised ISS software system administrators known as the superuser, astronauts, scientists, and trainees.
 Authentication is done through login using authorised usernames and passwords.
 Privileges of different user groups are granted based on their account type, as seen in the table below:

 | User   | Authorisation |